 Indexed annuities have surged in popularity because of the way they incorporate features beyond those found in conventional fixed annuities.
 Similar to conventional fixed annuities, the taxes on gains in indexed annuities are deferred until you begin receiving distributions.

-While all indexed annuities are regulated by state insurance commissioners, only those that are securities are regulated by the SEC and FINRA.
-Indexed annuities that are securities typically can expose investors to investment losses.
+While all indexed annuities are regulated by state insurance commissioners, only those that are registered as securities are regulated by the SEC and FINRA.
 If the indexed annuity is a security, generally a prospectus will be delivered to you.

 How Do They Work?

 Indexed annuities have characteristics of both fixed and variable annuities.
 Their return varies more than a fixed annuity but not as much as a variable annuity.